Empowering pupils for a fulfilling journey through learning and work

 many specialists, one team

 Dean Close Careers is based within the Flecker Library.
 A dedicated Careers library can be found on its first floor, featuring a wide collection of resources about future opportunities, from gap years to university and apprenticeship courses, as well as ideas about employment.
-Meetings and drop-in sessions with our experienced UCAS consultant are held in the top study room.

 - Z Suckle – Head of Careers & Library Services